 An evaluation of elements of the Australian Government Procurement Statement was conducted by Bremer and Co on behalf of the then Department of Industry, Innovation, Science, Research and Tertiary Education in 2012.
 The evaluation examined the efficiency, effectiveness, appropriateness, integration, strategic policy alignment and performance assessment of the Supplier Advocates, National Sector Managers and AIP Plans in Commonwealth Government Procurement initiatives.

-View the Executive Summary of the Evaluation of elements of the 2009 Procurement Statement A copy of the full report is available upon request.
+A copy of the full report is available upon request.

 For further information on AIP measures please contact firstname.lastname@example.org.